PostHog/posthog/README.md

 # PostHog

+PostHog helps developers to understand how their applications are used.

-PostHog is open source product analytics.
-Automate the collection of every event on your website or app, and stay in control of your users’ data.
+PostHog is open source product analytics, built specifically for engineers.
+Automate the collection of every event on your website or app, with no need to send data to 3rd parties.
+It's a 1 click to deploy on your own infrastructure, and with full API/SQL access to the underlying data.

 ## Quick start